Come and join us!Remember there are no auditions and you do not need to be able to read music to sing in the choir.

 Does the choir sing unaccompanied?

-- There is no musical accompaniment although Caroline will start the choir off on the right note!
+- There is no musical accompaniment although Claire, our leader, will start the choir off on the right note!

 How much does it cost?